ZiminDmitriyEv/StakePool/contract/README.md

 ## Reward distribution

-The reward is distributed by increasing the exchange rate of the pool's native token at the begining of each epoch.
+The reward is distributed by increasing the exchange rate of the pool's native token at the beginning of each epoch.

 Every epoch validators bring rewards to the pool.
 So, at the beginning of each epoch, the pool synchronizes and updates the information about the native tokens under management from all validators and calculates a new exchange rate for the native token.